MikeAxtell/ShortStack/README.md

 ```

 ### Silicon-Mac
-Some dependencies have not been compilied for the newer Silicon-based Macs on bioconda, so we need to force conda to install the osx-64 (Intel) versions instead.
+Some dependencies have not been compiled for the newer Silicon-based Macs on bioconda, so we need to force conda to install the osx-64 (Intel) versions instead.
 Silicon Macs can run Intel code using built-in Rosetta translation.
 ```
 conda create --name ShortStack4 conda activate ShortStack4